Cerviche/Glide2o2r/README.md

 Community texture packs (like Hyrule Field HD, Character packs) exist only in Rice format.
 To use them with SoH, we need to:

-    Match Rice-format community textures to Rice-format Reloaded textures (by filename hash)
+    Match Rice-format community textures to Rice-format textures (by filename hash)

-    Find the corresponding o2r-format texture in the Reloaded o2r pack (by content matching)
+    Find the corresponding o2r-format texture in the SoH o2r pack (by content matching)

     Convert community textures to o2r format with proper directory structure